Advanced Apache Configuration

 • Make certain that you only use the methods below to modify your Apache configuration.
 If you use a method that we do not support, cPanel & WHM and EasyApache 4 can overwrite your custom configuration.

-• We strongly recommend that you read the Apache Configuration documentation before you customize your Apache configuration.
+• We strongly recommend that you read Apache’s Configuration Files documentation before you customize your Apache configuration.

 How it works